 Your narcissistic parent baited you into a negative interaction that allowed them to validate their attitude of patronizing superiority (image below).

-In this section of the article we are going to guide you through three very effective techniques that you can use to do this: the Gray Rock Method, the Firewall Method, and the No Contact Method.
+So in this section of the article, we are going to guide you through four very effective techniques that you can use to respond to narcissistic baiting.

 The Gray Rock Method is a form of communication that you can use to protect yourself from abuse and manipulation.